Elliop/NetPractice/README.md

 # NetPractice

-NetPractice is a general practical exercise to discover networking.
+NetPractice is a general practical exercise to discover networking.</br>
 The project teaches how to connect virtual networks to each other using routers, switches and the Internet.

 ---